babyfish-ct/graphql-ts-client/README.md

    [graphql-state](https://github.com/babyfish-ct/graphql-state) is a collaborative framework tailored for graphql-ts-client, and is a complete react state management framework.

-   **[graphql-state](https://github.com/babyfish-ct/graphql-state) is very smart, After mutation, there is no need to manually update the local cache, nor to specify which queries need to be refetched, everything is automatic**
+   **[graphql-state](https://github.com/babyfish-ct/graphql-state) is very smart.
+After mutation, there is no need to manually update the local cache, nor to specify which queries need to be refetched, everything is automatic**

 # Documentation